security component serves for increasing the stability and security of running applications (PROMOTIC applications in particular).

 or as a normal application.
 In both cases the functionality is similar.
 For the program parameters see PmRtManager as service

-Example of PmRtManager.ini file in \GCfg (for 2 programms):
+Example of PmRtManager.ini file in the \GCfg folder (for 2 programms):

 ' Period of counter decrement (in milliseconds)